MTuThF 12:00 - 12:50, 3309 Rood Hall

 A tentative schedule may be available.

 All cell phones, wireless devices, mp3/mp4 type media players, and similar devices are to be turned off and put away while you are in the classroom.
+If you do not follow this policy you will be asked to leave.
 Use of one of these devices during a quiz/exam will be considered cheating.

 A TI-89 graphing calculator is highly recommended.
 We will use many of the extra features of these calculators, including their symbolic computation abilities.
 The TI-Nspire CAS does almost everything that the TI-89 does, however, its use will not be fully supported in this class.